-The salary scale for UCSF residents effective July 1, 2020 is:
+The salary scale for UCSF residents effective July 1, 2023, is:

-- Resident I: $75,697.68 per year ($62,487 salary + $13,210.68 housing stipend)
+- Resident I: $87,890 per year

-- Resident II: $77,768.68 per year ($64,558 salary + $13,210.68 housing stipend)
+- Resident II: $90,264 per year

-- Resident III: $80,304.68 per year ($67,094 salary + $13,210.68 housing stipend)
+- Resident III: $93,171 per year

-- Resident IV: $82,953.68 per year ($69,743 salary + $13,210.68 housing stipend)
+- Resident IV: $96,297 per year

-While at Zuckerberg San Francisco General Hospital and Trauma Center during the first year, residents are eligible for up to $200 in reimbursement for educational expenses, such as books.
+While at Zuckerberg San Francisco General Hospital and Trauma Center during the first year, residents are eligible for up to $600 in reimbursement for educational expenses, such as books.

 Residents are entitled to 20 days per academic year of vacation leave and also have up to 12 days per academic year of sick leave for personal illness or disability.
 [Service requirements limit the amount of vacation leave that can be taken at one time.]

-In addition, first- and second-year residents can have up to three days per academic year of educational leave if they are presenting a poster, a workshop or a talk at a professional meeting, or are members of an official committee of a professional organization.
+In addition, first- and second-year residents can have up to three days per academic year of educational leave if they are presenting a poster, a workshop, or a talk at a professional meeting, or are members of an official committee of a professional organization.
 Third- and fourth-year residents can have up to five days of educational leave to attend a professional meeting and do not need to be presenting or on an official committee.

 UCSF is obligated by the California Tort Claims Act to defend house staff against any liability or malpractice claim arising out of the house staff members’ act or omissions within the scope of university duties.
 Professional liability insurance coverage is maintained to meet such obligations.

-All residents automatically contribute to the university retirement program, the Defined Contribution Plan.
+All residents automatically contribute to the university retirement program, the Safe Harbor Defined Contribution Plan.
 Upon graduation, residents may receive a lump sum cash out of their retirement savings, unless they take an academic position with the University of California system.

 The Graduate Medical Education office maintains a small loan program for residents.
-The Blumberg Loan allows residents to take up to a $1200 loan that is payable over 12 months.
+The Blumberg Loan allows residents to take up to a $3,600 loan that is payable over 12 months.
 Visit the GME website for more information.